jogeuncheol/Death_Counter/README.md

 유다희.txt file is write your death. you can use other program input your death count.

+## compatibility
+- 1920 x 1080 resolution

 ### Thank you.

-python3.7
+- python3.7

-Image processing : openCV, pillow
+- Image processing : openCV, pillow

-GUI : tkinter
+- GUI : tkinter

 <img width="300" alt="you_died" src="https://user-images.githubusercontent.com/84510674/134480879-e79a2b54-ece6-44ce-8e28-665d720ce72c.gif">